nrchnnas/recsys/README.md

 ## how to deploy project
 ### deploy server
 1. open your terminal
-2. make sure your directory is `recsys/`
+2. make sure your directory is `recsys`
 3. run 'python sever.py'
 ### deploy website
 *note: deploy server first*